Kartikeya1210/MSAI_631/Integrate Traditional Chatbot with AI Service Project/README.md

 ## Interacting with the bot

 Enter text in the emulator.
-The text will be echoed back by the bot.
+The text will be evaluated on a sentimental analysis.

 ## Deploy the bot to Azure